tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The UE has to report the measurements jointly with the physical cell identity (PCI) of the cell.
 Both measurements are performed during the reception of the RS, while the PCI is obtained with the Primary Synchronization Signal (PSS).
 The PSS is sent by the eNB each 5 subframes and in detail in the subframes 1 and 6.
 According to [TS36133]_ sections 9.1.4 and 9.1.7, RSRP is reported by PHY lauer in dBm while RSRQ in dB.
 The values of RSRP and RSRQ are provided to higher layers through the C-PHY SAP (by means of ``UeMeasurementsParameters`` struct) every 200 ms as defined in [TS36331]_ by averaging the all the measurements collected during the last window slot.
 The periodicity of reporting can be adjusted for research purposes by means of ``LteUePhy::UeMeasurementsFilterPeriod`` attribute.

-Considering to the constraints of the PHY reception chain implementation and in order to maintain the level of computational complexity low, only RSRP can be directly obtained.
-This is due to the fact that ``LteInterference`` is designed for evaluating the interference only respect to the signal of the eNB attached to.
-For what concern RSRQ, it can be extracted by the current information available of the cell and the RSRP as detailed in the following:
+Considering to the constraints of the PHY reception chain implementation and in order to maintain the level of computational complexity low, only RSRP can be directly obtained for all the cells.
+This is due to the fact that ``LteSpectrumPhy`` is designed for evaluating the interference only respect to the signal of the serving eNB.
+This implies that the PHY layer is otimized for managing the power signals information with the serving eNB as a reference.
+However, RSRP and RSRQ can be extracted by the current information available of the serving cell :math:`j` as detailed in the following:

 .. math::